If Python has been installed correctly, you can install the Jupyter Notebooks environment via the following commands:

-After Perl has been installed correctly, follow the steps below to run your Perl programs.
+After Python has been installed correctly, follow the steps below to run your programs in the Command Prompt.

 - Create a folder named “DTDP”.
 On the Windows machines in the computer lab at the Lipsius building, this folder should be created on the following location: P:\My Documents\DTDP